JuliaData/NamedTuples.jl/README.md

 # NamedTuples

 NamedTuples.jl provides a high performance implementation of named tuples for Julia (cf named tuples in python).
-Julia tuples are restricted to supporting index based access, this new implementation allows both index and property based access.
+Julia tuples are restricted to supporting index based access.
+This new implementation allows both index and property based access.
 NamedTuples may be used anywhere that a tuple is currently being used, for example in the definition of a method or as the return value of a method.
-NamedTuples are implemented using Julia’s macro system ensuring that the run time cost is equivalent to constructing a regular immutable type.
+NamedTuples are implemented using Julia’s macro system, ensuring that the run time cost is equivalent to constructing a regular immutable type.

 NamedTuples may also be used in cases where a small typed immutable dictionary is desired.